MaudBeeckmans/COMPASS/ReadME.md

 ## Important limitation: the required computational time
 The computational time for these power estimates is quite large.
 This computational time depends on several factors: the number of trials, the number of participants and the number of repetitions included in the power estimate.
 Therefore, the option is included to run the power analysis on multiple cores.
 This happens when the user defines the 'full_speed' option as 1; if this option is activated, all minus two cores on the computer  doing the power analysis will be used.
-When using the template for the Input_file.csv on GitHub, the power analysis takes ca. 10 minutes when running on a single core and ca. 2 minutes when running on a computer with 16 cores.
+When using the template for the InputFile_IC.csv and the InputFile_GD.csv on GitHub, the power analysis takes ca. 10 minutes when running on a single core and ca. 2 minutes when running on a computer with 16 cores.
 It is important to realise that any increase in the number of trials, participants or repetitions used for the power analysis will increase the computation time.
 COMPASS gives an estimate of how long it will take to calculate the power for each line within this Input_file, at the beginning of the execution of each line.
 This estimate is based on the time it takes to execute a single repetition and calculated by multiplying the total number of repetitions included by the time required for a single repetition, divided by the number of cores that are used in the power analysis.
 If you want to stop the process whilst running, you can use 'ctrl + C' in the anaconda prompt shell.
 This will completely stop the execution of the script.

 ## Power estimation with COMPASS